Parents and carers

 A home from home

-If applicants are offered a place here, they are guaranteed a room in our award-winning on-campus accommodation, The Green.
+If applicants are offered a place here, they can apply for a room in our award-winning on-campus accommodation, The Green.

 Students living here are just a few steps away from their lecture theatres, the library, support services and the Students' Union.